itsduomaxwell/KPS/README.md

  * `player.isFalling` - returns true if the player is currently falling.
  * `player.isSwimming` - returns true if the player is currently swimming.
  * `player.isInRaid` - returns true if the player is currently in Raid.
+ * `player.isInGroup` - returns true if the player is currently in Group.
  * `player.hasFullControl` - Checks whether you have full control over your character (i.e. you are not feared, etc).
  * `player.timeInCombat` - returns number of seconds in combat
  * `player.hasTalent(<ROW>,<TALENT>)` - returns true if the player has the selected talent (row: 1-7, talent: 1-3).